 Annual and lifetime limits apply to SPAL issuance.
 The amount of the maximum allowance for all transportation SPALs is the actual cost of up to $1,500 annually.
 The CAO will use a program year to track annual limits.
 A program year runs from July 1 through June 30.

 As required for approved activities or for employment and training.
-May be authorized for the period up to the date of the first pay that closes TANF benefits.
+May be authorized for the period up to the date the TANF benefit closes.

 Mileage, includes parking and tolls if required (Reason Code 250/850)

 As required for job interviews or approved activities, or for employment and training.
-May be authorized for the period up to the date of the first pay that closes TANF benefits.
+May be authorized for the period up to the date the TANF benefit closes.

 Volunteer Driver: The E&T participant can request a SPAL of $.20/mile to pay a volunteer driver to offset the driver’s fuel cost and wear on the car when being transported to program activities.
 The SPAL must be issued to the participant via EBT.
 The participant is then responsible to pay the volunteer driver.